 Hugging Face pipeline

-The Snowflake Model Registry supports any Hugging Face model defined as transformers that can be loaded using transformers.Pipeline.
+The Snowflake Model Registry supports any Hugging Face model defined as a transformer that can be loaded with the transformers.Pipeline method.

-Use one of the following methods log a Hugging Face model to the Model Registry:
+Use one of the following methods to log a Hugging Face model to the Model Registry:

 from snowflake.ml.model.models import huggingface